Going to the trade show: preparing a booth briefing

 3. Previous trade show participations

-4. The look and feel
+4. The look

 The appearance of the trade show booth should perfectly match the identity and branding of the organization.
 This point is not only about the visual aspect, but also the overall atmosphere and experience that the booth should convey.
 You can also use examples from our portfolio for this purpose, to create an atmosphere.